How to Automatically Install Mac OS X Updates on High Sierra, Sierra, El Capitan, Yosemite

 - Check the boxes for “Automatically check for updates” and “Download newly available updates in the background” – these two features must be enabled to allow for the “Install OS X Updates” option to be available

-It should be noted that the automatic update check and download options are often enabled by default in OS X Yosemite (and other versions of Mac OS X for that matter).
+It should be noted that the automatic update check and download options are often enabled by default in modern versions of Mac OS from OS X Yosemite (and other versions of Mac OS X for that matter) onward.
 If you don’t want your bandwidth to be used by software updates without your own trigger of that function, you can disable them instead by unchecking the appropriate settings in the System Preference App Store panel.

 While this feature is not for everyone, using Automatic Updates for system updates and for installed apps is a great option for those users who are forgetful and frequently fall behind on system updates, and for those who just want an automated maintenance schedule maintained for them.

 If you decide to turn the automatic update setting off, you’ll want to get in the habit of manually checking for available updates once a week or so in order to not fall behind on critical security updates, app updates, and Mac OS X updates.
 The easiest way to do that is through the Apple menu and choosing “App Store” (yes you now download system updates through the App Store, this used to be named Software Update, but it was changed in Mac OS X Yosemite)

 For users who want to further tweak the automatic updates function, you can turn to the command line to modify how often updates are checked for from Apple servers.
 And if you find those software update notifications to annoy you, you can also deal with those without having to disable the update feature itself.